SpilC/Xeda-System/README.md

-# Xeda-System
+# JpgMaster
 Hi.
-Here You Can Develop Your System In Few Seconds.
+Here You Can edit Your images in the Few Seconds.